 When searching video, you are searching a single rendition.
 Results return the original rendition (only *.mp4) and the encoded rendition.

 When searching an adaptive video set, you are searching the folder and all sub-folders but only if you have added a keyword to the search.
-If you have not added a keyword, AEM does not search the sub-folders.
+If you have not added a keyword, Experience Manager does not search the sub-folders.

 Publish Status You can filter for assets based on publication status: Unpublished or Published.
-If you do not select any Publish Status, AEM by default searches all publish statuses.
+If you do not select any Publish Status, Experience Manager by default searches all publish statuses.